jian0084/mad9022-w19/docs/modules/week3/README.md

 ## Single Page Application (SPA)

 SPA is a term used to refer to applications that use a single HTTP Request to load one HTML file.
+There are different areas, usually `<div>`s that are shown and hidden and made to act as if they were separate webpages.
 Then everything that you need is either:

 1. contained in the original HTML file and shown or hidden as needed.
 2. downloaded with `fetch()` and displayed as needed.

+The advantage of them is that they only have to download one HTML file, one JS file, and one CSS file.
+All the navigation after the initial load is just a series of CSS transitions.
+Nothing more needs to be downloaded by the browser.
+Optionally, you can download new content via `fetch` calls.
+However, this will still be more efficient than fetching HTML files and all their related files.
+Additionally, you can always cache the content of a page once it has been requested the first time.

 <YouTube
     title="Single Page Applications"